Severins Bridge: Construction

-he Severins bridge is a silver-tensioned beam bridge with a length of 691 metres and a width of 29.50 metres.
+he Severins bridge is a cable-stayed beam bridge with a length of 691 metres and a width of 29.50 metres.
 The largest span is 302 metres long.
 The pylon protrudes 77,2 m beyond the bridge's foundation.
 A total of 8,300 tonnes of steel were used.
 The construction costs were 25.3 million Deutschmarks.
 At its opening, it was the cable-stayed bridge with the longest main span in the world and the first with an A-shaped pylon.
 The October Bridge, completed in 1979, has a similar one, which crosses the Sheksna in the Russian Cheerpove and reminds the construction of the Severins bridge.
 Also completed in 1979, the Danube bridge Steyregg (also called Steyreggerbrücke) in Linz an der Donau (Austria), which also has a similar construction of the pylon.

 Due to the special rigidity of the construction, trams on rat rails could also drive over the bridge.
 Since the conversion from 1979/80, the light railways have been driving on its own track body.
 In 2014, it was decided to strengthen the bridge in the area of the main beam boxes and in the pylon with hot-dip galvanized U-profiles.
 Since these are not visible from the outside, the appearance of the bridge remained unchanged.

 The building received the Cologne architecture prize in 1967, not least due to its innovative construction.